Skip to Content

 Fire

 In the USA, house fires are a far too frequent occurrence.
-Household fires can unfortunately be fatal.
+Household fires can, unfortunately, be fatal.
 2,620 civilian deaths result from the more than 346,000 home fires that occur on average each year.
 Cooking fires are caused by oil and other ingredients, whereas dryer lint is the leading cause of laundry room fires.
 In addition to faulty appliances and electrical problems, unattended candles are a leading cause of house fires.

 There are several steps you should take to prevent fires in your rental property.
 First, the dryer vent should be cleaned once a year, and you should do everything in your power to ensure that your rental property is electrically sound.
 Second, teach your tenants about fire safety and provide them with fire extinguishers, functioning smoke detectors, and other necessary items.
 You can significantly lower the likelihood that your rental property will catch fire by following these easy steps.